 No, you don’t need a teaching license!

-Among the many hats I wear is that of substitute teacher.
+Among the many hats I wear, in addition to writing this blog, is that of substitute teacher.
 Depending on how busy my schedule is with other business, I teach in one of the Twin Cities area districts a few days a week.
 For many people, this is an excellent part-time job opportunity to make a few extra dollars, make a difference in the lives of students, and possibly find yourself energized by exposure to their youthful exuberance.
 The information on this page explains how to become a substitute teacher in Minnesota, although much of the information will be relevant in other states as well.

 A person would certainly struggle to pay the bills if substitute teaching were their only source of income.
 But the schedule is so flexible that subbing can provide a great source of extra income for those who are self-employed or work another job in which they are free during the day.

 For me, the main advantages of substitute teaching are:

 - A source of income on days when I’m not working elsewhere.

 - An opportunity to be an “insider” at my children’s own schools.

 - The opportunity to make a real, albeit brief, positive impact on students.

 For those who do need the income, it would be possible to work almost every day as a substitute.
 Jobs are available on an almost daily basis.
 For those who do not need to work every day, this allows you to be very selective on which jobs you take.

 In Minnesota, anyone with a four-year college degree in any subject can become a substitute teacher.
 You do not need to have a degree in education.
 This is because many school districts have a shortage of substitute teachers.
 In Minnesota, a person with a four-year degree, but without an education degree, and receive a “Two Year, Short-Call Substitute” license.